cloudmesh/cm_metric/deprecated/doc-old/source/details.rst

 2. the log files will be moved to a backup directory
 3. the log files that have been recently moved will be inspected and their contents will be added to the database
-4. the database is queried by a fg-metric commandwhich is a simple shell that allows to quey for some very elementary iformation.
+4. the database is queried by a cm-metric commandwhich is a simple shell that allows to quey for some very elementary iformation.
 It also allows to generate graphics for this information and place them in a web server